Julia-Embedded/LabConnections.jl/README.md

 The full documentation of the package is available [here](https://gitlab.control.lth.se/labdev/LabConnections.jl/blob/master/docs/build/index.md).

 ## Package Overview
-The `LabConnections.jl` package is subdivided into two main modules; `Computer.jl` and `BeagleBone.jl`. `Computer.jl` defines the user interface on the host computer side, while `BeagleBone.jl` defines low-level types and functions meant to be used locally on the BBB.
+The `LabConnections.jl` package is subdivided into two main modules; `Computer` and `BeagleBone`. `Computer` defines the user interface on the host computer side, while `BeagleBone` defines low-level types and functions meant to be used locally on the BBB.

-### BeagleBone.jl
+### BeagleBone
 <img src="docs/images/beaglebonetypes.png" height="300" width="500">

 This module defines types representing different pins and LEDs on the BBB, and